 Her coffee book, God in a Cup: The Obsessive Quest for the Perfect Cup (Wiley, 2008), for which she followed three young coffee buyers around the world, is credited by industry insiders with putting the specialty coffee industry on the map.
 Sprudge, the popular online coffee publication for which she writes, refers to her as, “the legendary Michaele Weissman.”

 An accomplished home cook, Michaele Weissman is the stepmother of two grown daughters and birth mother of one grown son, all of whom cook, two of whom once owned restaurants.
-It pleases her to say that all three of her small grandchildren sit down to dinner with their parents.
-(Weissman’s next book explores the meaning of eating together.)
+It pleases her to say that all four of her small grandchildren sit down to dinner with their parents.

 Michaele Weissman is married to John Melngailis, an emeritus professor of electrical engineering, who owns Black Rooster Food, a small company that markets authentic Latvian rye bread.
 She lives, writes and cooks in Chevy Chase, Maryland.

-She earned a B.A. in European history from Brandeis University where she studied with the medievalist Norman Cantor.
+She earned a B.A. in European history from Brandeis University where she studied with the medieval history.
 She is the only person she knows without a graduate degree.

 Watch Michaele Weissman’s discuss her book God in a Cup: The Obsessive Quest at Google’s Santa Monica, CA office.